 The journalist Maureen Cleave talks of meeting one of your students from UEA who described your course on Autobiography as Fiction as life changing.
 What was the idea behind the course you devised and taught as Literary Fellow?

-I’m more interested in which student Maureen was talking to on the train.
+I’m more interested in which student MC was talking to on the train.
 Was it Psycho 1 or Psycho 2?
 They both hated me at first but I won Psycho 1 over with my sociopath charm.
 I liked to write things on the blackboard which were never explained.

 Lies are easy to believe in but the truth sounds false.